 Dambulla is around 72 kms away from Kandy where I stayed.
 Supposedly, I will go by myself but later on, I changed my mind after receiving the instructions, directions and routes to take.
 For sure, I will be lost.
 With the couple from Czech Republic, we availed the tour from the hostel.

 Dambulla Cave Temple has five famous cave temples on a single huge overhanging rock and some of the caves have been dated since the 1st BC.
 Inside the caves are Buddha statues and murals.

-Finally we reached Dambulla.
-If you are in the place, the first one to catch your attention is the very huge Golden Buddha Statue seated above the Golden Temple.
-We visited the inside, take a walk in every hall and it was a museum with displays of Buddha.
+But these caves are hidden somewhere.
+The Golden Temple Dambulla was there to take our attention with the huge Golden Buddha Statue seated above the Temple.
+We visited the inside, took a walk in every hall and it was a museum with displays of Buddha.

 We have already wandered but I haven’t seen any cave.
-Maybe, that was all for Dambulla Cave Temple, I thought.
+Maybe, that was all for Golden Temple Dambulla, I thought.

-The sun was up and it was really hot when we went out from the museum.
+The sun was up.
+It was really hot when we went out from the museum.
 We headed to the other side with an open area and took the stairs going up.
 I have no idea what or where we are up to.
 Many other people both locals and tourist are coming and going too, some are even bringing flowers.

 Under the heat of the sun, we followed the crowd going to the uphill passing by some who are selling lotus flowers, water and some sliced mango and guava.

 Offering flowers is not a must but what a beautiful gesture it is even if you are not a Buddhist.

 I can still remember that one guy whom we met carrying a bunch of flowers.
 He was in a hurry running down thru the steps while we are going up.
 I thought he’s selling the flowers.
 But, no. He was handing it to everybody that he met.
 He was telling it’s free.
 He was not even a local.
 By his looks, he is a European with his day backpack.

 We’re lucky; we have flowers to offer.